01GOD/KoiWheel/README.md

 ![image](Media/image_example.gif)

-Custom Wheel image, Custom Overlay Image and an Agular Resistance set to 0.0.
+Custom Wheel image, Custom Overlay Image and an Angular Resistance set to 0.0.
 ## Usage
 Drag and drop an `UIView` object into your view controller and set its class and module to `KoiWheel`.